wesleytian/blog/content/2019/gpa.md

 I hope your takeaway from this post isn't that I was stupid or that my parents are failures or that I like bragging about my accomplishments/goals.
 (I find that it's hard to sometimes convey the same message to everybody.)

-The aim of my post is to convince you to dream big and never stop believing in yourself through a personal anecdote.
+The aim of this post is to convince you to dream big and never stop believing in yourself through a personal anecdote.
 As long as you dream big and believe in yourself, you will do what is necessary to achieve your dreams.
 Though this following quote is not scientifically accurate, you know what they say:

 > "Shoot for the moon, even if you miss, you'll land amongst the stars."